mge-engine/mge/main/manual-html/_sources/core/system.rst.txt

 Shared Library
 ==============

-Shared libraries can be loaded and inspected using the :any:`mge::shared_librar`
+Shared libraries can be loaded and inspected using the :any:`mge::shared_library`
 class:

 ..  doxygenclass:: mge::shared_library